What makes the ultimate set of farming waterproofs?

 Our farming rain gear delivers the best of both.
 Minimal, but sufficient detail to make the waterproofs useful as professional farming workwear.

-Deep angled pockets provide a bit of storage capacity while velcro storm flaps give an optional extra bit of protection against heavy rain.
+Deep angled pockets provide a bit of storage capacity while velcro storm flaps or double storm flaps with studs give an optional extra bit of protection against heavy rain.

 Draw string hoods provider further flexibility at little weight cost.